asaiatin/asaiatin.github.io/_posts/2021-06-05-Awareness.md

 Speaking from my personal experience I believe I was ingrained with this on the feet response thingy because the aspirational careers that we see - the civil services, management consulting, investment banking requires you to do that but these are highly specialised fields where you are constantly facing with someone - either your team/senior decision makers,  CEO, or maybe head of institutional fund in which case this might be required but for most of the people, including those who work in knowledge industry - this might just not be required 90% of the time.

-Couple of years back, I went through a breakup and one the complaints were - you weren't dissapointed when I told you about incident X. Incident X was an unpleasant incident obv.
+Couple of years back, I went through a breakup and one the complaints were - you weren't angry when I told you about incident X. Incident X was an unpleasant incident obv.
 While I was startled, I deliberately tried NOT to react and say something I'd regret in fit of rage.
 I stayed mum, listened and proceeded to end the conversation.
 I always think of it.
 Was it indeed an issue where what I thought was emotion maturity was regarded as being emotionally distant?

 I contemplated and realised I was actually hurt by the breakup in a startling order, more than I had ever thought.
 While nothing eased that pain, atleast I know that I'm not the latter :)